Relativistic Mechanics Theory for Electrons that Exhibits Spin, Zitterbewegung, Superposition and Produces Dirac's Wave Equation

-Here the equations of motion in Eqs.~\eqref{Eq_1_18} are shown to imply the pair of equations in Eqs.~\eqref{Eq_1_1} and so their state-space re-formulation in Eqs.~\eqref{Eq_1_17}.
-Differentiating the equation for the total acceleration in Eqs.~\eqref{Eq_1_18}:
+Here the equations of motion in Eq.~\eqref{Eq_1_18} are shown to imply the pair of equations in Eq.~\eqref{Eq_1_1} and so their state-space re-formulation in Eq.~\eqref{Eq_1_17}.
+Differentiating the equation for the total acceleration in Eq.~\eqref{Eq_1_18}:

-Using Eqs.~\eqref{Eq_1_18} to substitute for the two derivatives:
+Using Eq.~\eqref{Eq_1_18} to substitute for the two derivatives:

 From the definition of the spin tensor in Eq.~\eqref{Eq_1_13}: